pimutils/vdirsyncer/docs/supported.rst

     password = ...
     read_only = true

-Unfortunately vdirsyncer current doesn't support Google Contacts in any way.
+Unfortunately vdirsyncer currently doesn't support Google Contacts in any way.

 See :gh:`8` for the discussion.